 We also switched the traditional style tastic to a more streamlined model from IXL.
 From their Luminate range, this sleek tastic is a bathroom heater, exhaust fan and light in one minimalist design.
 I love how it sits almost flush with the ceiling and drops away, to allow the other features of the bathroom be the focus.

 We carried the streamline look right down to the smallest details, including the light switches.
 Throughout our home we’ve used Saturn Zen switches by Clipsal and I’m a big fan of their minimalist profile — plus I’m a sucker for those changeable icon buttons!

 I’m trilled with how our new bathroom came together and although it was a big investment — we spent over $20,000 just on trades to demolish the space, move plumbing, change electrical and switch the door — it was worth it to achieve a more functional and inviting bathroom.

 By far, what I’m most happy about is how all of the materials and finishes came together.
-The space feels tranquil and balanced but plays with shape, texture and lighting to achieve interest.
-That Etna tile is my new favourite so don’t be surprised if you see more of it in upcoming projects 😉
+The space feels tranquil and balanced but plays with shape, texture and lighting to achieve interest 😉

 I’m also pleased that we addressed the issue of layout.
-It was tempting to just do a cosmetic makeover — it certainly would have taken less time and money! — but I knew space planning was an issue.
+It was tempting to just do a cosmetic makeover — it certainly would have taken less time and money! — but I knew spatial planning was an issue.
 And the new layout has resolved this problem.
 Hooray!

 My top bathroom renovation tips